dafzor/swlfpn/notes.md

   * Horde, all bosses will summon additional enemies reinforcements every 30s
   * Shielding, all enemies will now cast a shield making them immune to impairs/interrupts, can be purged.
   * Filth, upon death enemies will leave a permanent filth pool that does damage.
+* Elite 10 raid has been renamed Nightmare working similarly to the dungeon nightmares.

 _Intentions: Make harder content require pre-made group to improve group cohesion and completion rates.
 Increase the pool of available players for harder content.
 Add variety and challenges to dungeon farming._